Ardhat/docs/imu.md

  The MPU9250 is also compatible with the popular [RTIMUlib](https://github.com/richards-tech/RTIMULib-Arduino).

-Here's a 3D Balance Bot, more commonly called a [BallBot](https://en.wikipedia.org/wiki/Ballbot), created with Lego Mindstorms and {{<ardhat>}},  a simple Arduino motor shield and a 3-cell LiPo.
+Here's a 3D Balance Bot, more commonly called a [BallBot](https://en.wikipedia.org/wiki/Ballbot), created with Lego Mindstorms and {{<ardhat>}},  an NXT motor shield and a 3-cell LiPo.

  ![image alt text](/media/balbot.jpg)